mountainMath/doodles/content/posts/2019-10-22-elections-fun.markdown

 <img src="/posts/2019-10-22-elections-fun_files/figure-html/province_fptp_pr-1.png" width="768" />

-This reveals that Alberta and Manitoba voters are a lot more diverse than the FPTP vote system may suggest, and the while the Conservatives got shut out of a couple of provinces, they still have sizeable support there.
+This reveals that Alberta and Saskatchewan voters are a lot more diverse than the FPTP vote system may suggest, and the while the Conservatives got shut out of a couple of provinces, they still have sizeable support there.
 This kind of outcome is fairly typical for first-past-the-post systems, where the representation in parliament does not match the overall population well, especially when looking by province.

 ## Upshot
 There is endless fun to be had with elections data.
 As usual, the code for this post, including the pre-processing for the animation, is [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2019-10-22-elections-fun.Rmarkdown) for anyone to adapt and dig deeper into elections data.